mozilla/crlite/README.md

 ```

 To run in a remote container, such as a Kubernetes pod, you'll need to make sure to set all the environment variables properly, and the container should otherwise work.
+See [`containers/crlite-config.properties.example`](https://github.com/mozilla/crlite/blob/master/containers/crlite-config.properties.example) for an example of the Kubernetes environment that can be imported using `kubectl create configmap`, see the `containers` README.md for details.

 ## Tools